d00mkeeps/miniature-parakeet/README.md

 # supercoach

-### TODO:
+## TODO:

-Fix profile editing

-- Styling is bad on ProfileField, textarea edit input
-- Ensure boolean input for measurement system
+- Split up backend in a way that makes sense
+- Organise types